The Concept

 Education

-We propose reforms at all levels of the public education process.
-These reforms include increased compensation for effective teaching (pay for performance), leveraging good teaching with technology, and separating the educational from the certification function in higher education in order to introduce competition into this market.
-(See Education.)
+We propose reforms at all levels of public education.
+These reforms include increased compensation for effective teaching, greater use of technology to leverage good teaching, and separation of the educational and certification functions in higher education to introduce more competition.
+See Education.

 Spending, Taxation, and Debt

-We propose attacking the coming debt crisis by raising revenues in new ways that actually improve the market signals in our economy rather than distort them and use those new revenues to reduce the deficit and subsidize education and social welfare programs that increase social and economic mobility.
-(See Spending, Taxation and Debt)
+We propose addressing the coming debt crisis by raising revenues in ways that improve market signals rather than distort them.
+We would use those revenues to reduce the deficit and subsidize education and social welfare programs that increase social and economic mobility.
+See Spending, Taxation, and Debt.

-The underlying theme of these policy proposals is to accept that government has a significant role in a number of areas of our lives.
-We attempt to deal with public policy problems in ways that marshal the power of markets and competition.
-We also attempt to formulate solutions to these problems in ways that respect personal freedom and avoid, as much as possible, using the inherently coercive power of the state.
+The underlying theme of these policy proposals is that government has a significant role in a number of areas, but public policy should marshal the power of markets and competition wherever possible.
+CIVPAC also seeks solutions that respect personal freedom and limit unnecessary reliance on the inherently coercive power of the state.